 So, rather than answer the question of “how often should I blog?” arbitrarily, we can use data and business goals to determine the ideal frequency.

 If you’re content with achieving that exponential level of traffic a year from now, then blogging twice a week will suffice.

 If, however, you want to ramp up your content marketing within, say, 90 days, you’re going to need to create a lot of content far more rapidly – but don’t ever sacrifice quality for quantity!

-Either way, you’re going to need dozens and dozens of ideas for blog posts.
+Either way, you’re going to need dozens and dozens of blog post ideas.